-This book follows a 17 year old boy with autism who hears music in his head.
+This book follows a 17 year old autistic boy who hears music in his head.
 He attends a special needs school, but his dad wants him to move to a mainstream school and come out of his own world.

 Extremely Loud and Incredibly Close Autism

 This book is about Oskar, an autistic kid who is trying to find meaning in their fathers death.

 His father when alive used to create ‘reconnaissance missions’ where he would be challenged to push Oskar’s boundaries and solve riddles to find the answer, and when his Dad dies in 9-11 and he finds a random key in his Dad’s closet he works it like one of his Dad’s missions.

 It deals with the phobias that tragedy can bring about, particular difficulties kids with autism may face, and the effects of grief on different people.

 Poirot is a light crime drama centered on a Belgian detective who is believed to be autistic.